thuSkywalker/Devguide/book/advanced-videostreaming-qgc.md

 #DHCPD_ENABLED="no"
 ```

 You will need to give the Onboard Computer a static IP address.
-Edit the file ```/etc/network/interfaces``` and replace the line 'iface wlan0 inet dhcp' (or 'iface wlan0 inet manual') to:
+Edit the file `/etc/network/interfaces` and replace the line `iface wlan0 inet dhcp` (or `iface wlan0 inet manual`) to:

 ```sh
 auto wlan0